Short answer: Yes, Slovenia is super safe.

 A note on immigration issues by the Slovenian Government:

 “Migration is a way of life in the modern world.
 Like other Member States of the European Union, Slovenia supports the integration of foreigners holding a residence permit.
 Slovenia adheres to the principles and values of equality, freedom and mutual cooperation.
 As the personal circumstances of immigrants are different, we devote special attention and care to each individual.
 We encourage and facilitate their inclusion in cultural, economic and social life.”

 Slovenia is LGBTQ+ friendly and gender equality is on the rise

 Slovenia is also very committed to tackling its remaining gender equality issues.
-Women in the workplace and society at large have been awarded greater protection and representation of their rights.
+Women in the workplace and society at large have been awarded greater protection and representation of their rights, which is why Slovenia has the 3rd lowest gender pay gap in the EU.
 Equalizing power relations between women and men is taken very seriously in both governmental and societal activities.

 Freedom of religion in Slovenia

 The laws governing this part of Slovenian life guarantee the freedom of religious expression and draw a clear distinction between state and church.
 Religious discrimination and hatred are illegal.
 Religious groups are free to practice (most) of their spiritual rituals in Slovenia.